vhalbuquerque/pre-signup-lambda/README.md

 # pre-signup-lambda

-Lambda for AWS Cognito Pre Signup Trigger that checks username (as email) as unique in the Cognito User Pool
+**Lambda Function** for AWS Cognito Pre Signup Trigger that assures e-mail (username) as unique in the Cognito User Pool.

+**Username duplication is a common issue for apps that use multiple authentication methods like Social Sign-in and E-mail.**

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.